thiennp/frontend-mastery-hub/levels/150/README.md

-# Level 150: Performance Best Practices
+# Level 150: Performance Monitoring

 ## Overview
-This level focuses on performance best practices and provides comprehensive learning materials, examples, and projects.
+This level focuses on performance monitoring and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of performance best practices
+- Understand the core concepts of performance monitoring
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns